Griffan/FASTQuick/Readme.md

 FASTQuick pop+con --BamFile NA12878.bam --SVDPrefix resource/hapmap_3.3.b37.dat --Reference hg19.fa
 ```
 ### DESCRIPTION
    FASTQuick is designed for fast quality control analysis of fastq files.
 It rapidly map reads to selected region and generate a variety of quality control statistics.
+In principal, you can choose any common genetic variants list for your dataset.
 ### DOWNLOAD AND INSTALL
    git clone https://github.com/Griffan/FASTQuick.git